jdc-cunningham/local-notes/BUGS.md

 I tried to update that and it won't work because the value is populated by `localStorage` so the debouncer stops the `textarea`` from updating in real time while you type as you would expect

 oh well this doesn't have to be performant

+5:04 PM

+oh man another one lol... need to set the active tab when updating

+5:08 PM

+well it was easy to fix